constantinpape/cluster_tools/README.md

 ```
 Pape, Constantin, et al. "Solving large multicut problems for connectomics via domain decomposition."
 Proceedings of the IEEE International Conference on Computer Vision.
 2017.
 ```
-If you are using an algorithom not described int this publication, please also cite the approproiate publication (see [embedded links](https://github.com/constantinpape/cluster_tools#workflows)).
+If you are using an algorithom not described int this publication, please also cite the approproiate publication (see [links](https://github.com/constantinpape/cluster_tools#workflows)).

 ## Getting Started